rhymeswithvocal/digital-garden/_notes/feelings-and-philosophy/know-thyself.md

 - self-story is context dependent which is why I struggled to write my [[cbt|personal page]] on here.
 - much like the things you [[focus on]] shaping your mental life, self-story shapes your reality
+- your self-story is also a sort of [[word magic]], where you tell it to others and they see it in you

 ---
 ### Sources, resources, links